New Jersey Virtual Sports

 - Like traditional sports betting, there are multiple betting options for each match or race, with the virtual sports program creating the point spreads and odds, based on the historical data.

-Because they’re not real, virtual sports contests can run 24/7, which is why virtual sports has done so well in UK betting shops, providing content when no real world events are taking place.
+Where virtual sports diverges from traditional sports betting is the frequency of events.
+Because they’re not real, virtual sports contests can run 24/7, which is why virtual sports has done so well in UK betting shops, providing content when no real-world events are taking place.

 Furthermore, virtual sports can be programmed to run as often as the purveyor desires.
 Races can be scheduled to start every 10 minutes or every 2 minutes.
 Soccer matches can be set for 5 minute halves or 20 minute halves.